 Coconut oil as a Keratosis Pilaris home remedy

-Coconut oil is also a fantastic treatment for Keratosis Pilaris as it contains Lauric Acid which can help to break up Keratin, and avoid build up which can reduce the appearance of bumps on the back of the arms and body.
+Coconut oil is also a fantastic treatment for Keratosis Pilaris at home!
+As it contains Lauric Acid which can help to break up Keratin, and avoid build-up, reducing the appearance of bumps on the back of the arms and body.
 It is also rich in both antibacterial and anti-inflammatory properties to help reduce redness.

 Coconut Magic Organic Coconut Oil

 I love the Coconut Magic Organic Coconut Oil, which contains nothing but cold-pressed, 100% Certified Organic Virgin Coconut Oil, rich in skin-loving saturated fats and essential fatty acids.
 For on the go, I definitely recommend the Coconut Magic Organic Oil Trio Pack so you will never be without your Coconut Oil.
 Keep one in your bathroom, one on your desk and one in your handbag!
 Simply target application to any area of dryness or bumps on the skin.

 My last recommendation for Keratosis Pilaris treatment is the Waters Co Therapy Shower Filter.
 Once attached to your shower, this shower filter is designed to remove chlorine, dirt, rusts and other nasties from your water flow, which can contribute to skin irritation and build-up in pores.
 This detoxifying shower filter uses Vitamin C and natural Sea Collagen designed to plump and hydrate the skin.
 It's ideal for anyone with dry, flaky or sensitive skin prone which can be prone to Keratosis Pilaris.